firozshk/CyberSecurityWeek/Challenges/Day 1: Azure Cloud Security/Challenge 1/README.md

 In this challenge, you will complete the following:

-### Exercise : Please sure the application is accessisbnle rom limited IP's and deny all the other IP's using WAF.
+### Exercise : Please make sure the application is accessible from limited IP's and deny all the other IP's using WAF.

-Please use the below Github credentials to deploy the App on Azure.

-U/N : srinivas@jumpstartninja.ai
-P/W : Gitninja@123!

 **Please follow the below instructions**
 1. Create new App Service in Azure